AdnanHaiderAD/Colt/README.md

     applications is expressly forbidden.
 The software and documentation made available under the terms of this license are provided with no warranty.

+    The following classes in cern.colt package has been modified by Adnan Haider to improve the performance of large matrix computations.

+    In the DoubleMatrix2D class:
+    -zmultTranspose() has been added to compute the product of a double matrix with its transpose efficiently

+    The Eigenvaluedecomposition class has been modified to speed up reading values from  the given matrix

+   The cern.colt.map.OpenintdoubleHashMap has been modified :
+    -an overloaded version of the forEachPair method has been added  to apply a given  procedure to sections of the array specified by  the start and end index.
+    -the class is equipped to include the lookup tables that memorizes the hash index of each entry in  matrix

+    In the DoubleMatrix class :
+    - modifications has been made to  the assign(function f) to improve  speed of computation.

+    In the SparseDoubleMatrix2D class:
+    the zmult function has been modified to make use of available processors in a machine when computing the product of two matrices.